HUGOW04/SecureGuard/README.md

 - Full quarantine system to isolate or remove detected malware.
 - Kernel-level antivirus integration for deeper system protection.
 - Automatic updates for virus definitions.
-- User-friendly reporting and logging for all actions.

 ---